Civil War Memorial

 By the 20th century, Cheshire County saw a shift in its economic landscape.
 Manufacturing declined and was replaced by service-based industries, education, and healthcare.
 The county also became known for its scenic beauty, attracting tourists and recreation enthusiasts.
 Today, Cheshire County continues to be a vibrant area, balancing its historic significance with modern development and offering a high quality of life for its residents.

-This timeline provides a concise overview of the key events in the history of Cheshire County, New Hampshire.
+This timeline provides a condensed summary of the historical journey of Cheshire County, New Hampshire.

 • 1769 - Cheshire County was established on March 19, 1769, as one of the five original counties in New Hampshire.